LiveHelperChat/fbmessenger/README.md

 To send campaign of template messages this cronjob has to be setup.

+## Why there is two places I can put my WhatsApp account details?

+* If you have only one WhatsApp account number/account put it in options `fbmessenger/options`
+* Any consecutive should be added by creating new business account in lhc. `fbwhatsapp/account`

 ## How to listen for quick reply actions from templates you send?

 Each quick reply button send from lhc get's payload constructed as.